rebeccapower/test/_pages/logo-design.md

 * Your submission must be one of the following file types:
   * .png, .bmp, .jpg, .jpeg, .tif, .gif, .tiff, .svg, .ai, .eps

 Existing islandora image assets such as logos and headers can be found [at this link](https://drive.google.com/drive/folders/1vG1J1szTzbqQrgj9iL8vTy30YCDzd7BD?usp=sharing).

-Send an email to [community@islandora.ca](mailto:community@islandora.ca) with the subject line: **IslandoraCon Logo Contest** to enter!
-Make sure to include the image vector file, and your name in your submission.

 ## Voting